bbauska/JS-Eloquent/README.md

 the "state" of the loop are now grouped together.

 The parentheses after a for keyword must contain two semicolons.
-The part before the first semicolon *initializes* the loop, usually by defining a variable.
-The second part is the expression that *checks* whether the loop must continue.
-The final part *updates* the state of the loop after every iteration.
+The part before the first semicolon <i>initializes</i> the loop, usually by defining a variable.
+The second part is the expression that <i>checks</i>
+whether the loop must continue.
+The final part <i>updates</i> the state of the loop after every iteration.
 In most cases, this is shorter and clearer than a while construct.